What does the Federation do?

 When you submit this transaction, you will specify the input coins provided and the new blind signature requests that you are trading them for.

-This is constructed as a transaction which include the inputs, outputs and an associated public key known to the user.
+This is constructed as a transaction which includes the inputs, outputs and an associated public key known to the user.
 The user then signs the transaction on submission.

 This signature is part of the validation check on the consensus algorithm, as such no inputs or outputs can be changed by a rogue guardian (for example to steal the outputs) without failing the consensus round.